 I have always believed that the Vaska Emanuilova Gallery could be a possible model in this regard.

-- This essay does not represent an official position of the Vaska Emanuilova Gallery, a branch of the Sofia City Art Gallery.
+- This essay does not represent an official position of the Vaska Emanuilova Gallery.

 - Vladiya Mihaylova: “The Bulgaria Case: Contemporary Art beyond the Battlefield of Language Games towards Strategies of Possible Political Solutions” (in Bulgarian).
 Piron, No 4 (17 December 2013) THE MUSEUM: Expanding the Field (in Bulgarian), https://piron.culturecenter-su.org/

 - Dimitar Avramov, “Painting and Aesthetics in Kiril Petrov’s Popular Primitive Art” (in Bulgarian).
 In: Bulgarian Artists, ed.
 Dimitar Avramov.
 Sofia: Stefan Dobrev, 2014, pp. 299–320, here p.
 312.

 - Georges Didi-Huberman: “Before the Image, Before Time: The Sovereignty of Anachronism”.
 In: Compelling Visuality: The

 Work of Art in and out of History, ed.
 Claire Farago and Robert Zwijnenberg.
 Minneapolis, MN: University of Minnesota Press, 2003, pp. 31–44.

 - Nina Möntmann: “The Rise and Fall of New Institutionalism: Perspectives on a Possible Future”.
 In: Art and Contemporary Critical Practice: Reinventing Institutional Critique, ed.
 Gerald Rauning and Ray Gene.
 London: MayFlyBooks, 2009, pp. 155–159, here p.
 155.